 There is very little democracy in the country.
 It is ruled by parliamentarians who tell the public what they think is good for the country.
 Eg the country is incredibly athletic, top of the summer Olympic table per capita and incredibly honest, top of the anticorruption perception index.
 The public is told we have a high safety standards while industry leaders are told to ignore these standards and are told that they will not be prosecuted if disasters happen.
 The Government has spent purportedly millions of dollars on highly actions in going down the access tunnel at Pike River where 29 miners lost their lives.There theory is that red tape inhibits economic growth.
 But the have not got to and will not go to where the bodies are.
 The Feltex and Pike river fiascos have rather destroyed the domestic stock exchange and no wonder.

-To view our conclusive evidence that the Feltex IPO was instigated by the major political parties to rob investors to cheat Olympic medals click here We have revised our presentation of this evidence mid October 2014
+To view our conclusive evidence that the Feltex IPO was instigated by the major political parties to rob investors to finance cheating of Olympic medals click here We have revised our presentation of this evidence mid October 2014